Code-Institute-Submissions/capewine/README.md

 The navbar appears and is fixed when the user opens the landing page.
 The landing image is a beautiful picture, creating a smooth experience for each user.
 Users can click on the downward arrows, prompting the user to go to the next section, The scroll is smooth using the scroll-behavior: smooth command CSS.
 On smaller screens, the navbar collapses using Bootstrap.
 When that icon is clicked, a dropdown menu with text is opened, allowing the user to easily navigate through the site.

-The images contain the Bootstrap img-thumbnail class to ensure both responsiveness and the shadow that accompanies the bootstrap class.
+The images contain the Bootstrap img-thumbnail class to ensure both responsiveness.

 To ensure easy usability, I created buttons for the user to press to filter which activity they would like to know more about.